paddytobias/qualtrics_presentation/PITCHME.md

 +++
 We...
 * first explore the Qualtrics platform to suit our needs |
-* we run through a separate scenario just to test it out, exploring all the features of the Qualtrics Survey Editor |
+* run through a separate scenario just to test it out, exploring all the features of the Qualtrics Survey Editor |

 ---
 ## SCENARIO UPDATE:

 We have decided to go ahead with Qualtrics.
 With our survey we want to identify the intersections between people's socio-cultural backgrounds, professional activities and their overall health.

+---
 We therefore set out to build a *Health and Nutrition survey* which will be delivered to participants 16 years and older to a culturally diverse group of participants.
 We already have a survey developed on our computer that can be used.

 +++
 We...